In the guide

 All ingredients present in the form of nanomaterials must be clearly indicated in the list of ingredients.
 The names of such ingredients must be followed by the word 'nano' in brackets.

-There is a procedure detailed in the Regulation that, subject to agreement, allows the confidentiality of some ingredients to be maintained.
+There is a procedure detailed in Regulation (EC) No 1223/2009 that, subject to agreement, allows the confidentiality of some ingredients to be maintained.

-For consistency across the EEA, the following conventions have been agreed by Cosmetics Europe (the European cosmetics industry trade association).
+For consistency, the following conventions have been agreed by the Cosmetic, Toiletry and Perfumery Association (CPTA), the UK cosmetics industry trade association.
 Firstly, the word 'ingredients' should be given in capital letters, and secondly, the word 'perfume' should be replaced by 'parfum'.
 Although these conventions do not have the force of law, their use will be accepted by UK enforcement authorities.
-If you are exporting cosmetic products to other EEA countries, you should confirm that the authorities in those countries also accept this convention.
+If you are exporting cosmetic products to countries outside the UK, you should confirm that the authorities in those countries also accept this convention.

 Additional information must be given where certain ingredients, such as preservatives and UV filters, are present.
-This information is specified in annexes III, IV, V, and VI of the Regulation.
+This information is specified in Annexes III, IV, V, and VI to Regulation (EC) No 1223/2009 (see link in 'Key legislation' below).

 All required information must be visible, indelible and easily legible.
 The ingredients list must be given in a language that is easily understood by the consumer.
 All of the other information must be in English and can be supplemented by other languages.